TOPDyn/TOPDyn/docs/source/conteudo/intro.rst

 - SolverFEM2D: Finite element method in 2D.

-- SolverFEM3D: Finite element method in 3D.
+- SolverFEM3D: Finite element method in 3D (not integrated into Topology Optimization)

 - Optimization algoritm: Based on MMA and GCMMA implemented by `Arjen Deetman <https://github.com/arjendeetman/GCMMA-MMA-Python>`_.